0

 And remember, it’s all about learning, exploring, and experimenting (especially for those older kids).
 That is why we love this food.
 It has such great ways to experience all the steps and keep things fun.

-For more tips and strategies to help your Picky Eater or Problem Feeder, join us at a membership level.
+For more tips and strategies to help your Picky Eater or Problem Feeder, check out our Parent/Caregiver Libraries.

 Return to the Monthly Blog